Jean-Guy Paquet, C.C., G.O.Q., M.S.R.C., Ph.D., ing.

 In 1983, Jean-Guy Paquet founded the Groupe d’action pour l’avancement technologique et industriel de la région de Québec (GATIQ), which led to the successful creation in Quebec of the Institut national d’optique (INO) and the Québec Metro High Tech Park.

 In 1988, Jean-Guy Paquet turned to the private sector and was appointed President of Laurentienne Vie, Executive Vice-President and Chief Operating Officer for Laurentienne Financière, and Chairman of the Board of one of their subsidiaries, Life of Boston.
-In 1994, he was named Chief Executive Officer of INO and, in 2005, he became Chairman of its Board of Directors.
+In 1994, he was named Chief Executive Officer of INO and Chairman of its Board of Directors from 2005 to 2017.

 Jean-Guy Paquet serves or served as a member of the boards of directors of the following companies: Québec Tel, Union canadienne insurance company, Spectra Premium Industries, MAAX Inc., Industrielle-Alliance Assurance auto et habitation, Laurentienne Vie, Life of Boston (chairman), the International Development Research Centre (IDRC), the Institute of Canadian Bankers (ICB), the Québec Metro High Tech Park, the Centre de recherche industrielle du Québec (CRIQ), the Canadian Nuclear Safety Commission, Hockey Canada, the Musée national des beaux-arts du Québec (chairman), Moisson-Québec (chairman), Domaine Forget de Charlevoix, Jeunes entreprises du Québec métropolitain (chairman) and Maison Michel-Sarrazin.